zilogfa/D32_SendBirthdayEmail/README.md

 5. Place your email templates in the letter_templates directory and ensure they are named in the format letter_1.txt, letter_2.txt, etc.

 ## Usage
-_ Run main.py to start the email sender.
+-Run main.py to start the email sender.
 It will check the current date against the birthdays listed in birthdays.csv.
-_ If there's a match, it will send a customized email to the birthday person using a random template from the letter_templates directory.
+_ f there's a match, it will send a customized email to the birthday person using a random template from the letter_templates directory.

 ## Note